Mozzler/yii2-rbac/README.md

 ### Verification process

+TLDR; If no policies apply, access is granted.
+If policies apply, at least one policy must return `true` (or a database filter) otherwise access is denied.

 The process for verifying a model / action request is as follows:

 1. Establish the roles that apply for the logged in user